CollaboraOnline/online/macos/README.txt

 * install canvas to avoid error during build (complains about node-pre-gyp)
     * NB. version 3.0 needed, it upgrades the API to fit the new node.js
     * npm install canvas@next
+        * It might be that you should run the above in the browser subdirectory of your online directory: (cd browser && npm install canvas@next)

 * Install and/or update the Command Line Tools for Xcode:
     * xcode-select --install